vanderkraai/vanderkraai.github.io/README.md

 # PepsiDee HQ
 A fan made website that anyone can freely browse.

-I would rather people ask too join / edit the code on the website. feel free to ask me on discord, my username is vanderkraai.
+Fully solo created by vanderkraai on discord.
+Inspired by PepsiDee on youtube.
+I was just bored so i just made this for fun, the guy is fine with i believe.